-The annual Cox Farms Fall Festival is back in 2021!
+The annual Cox Farms Fall Festival returns in 2022.
 The biggest fall festival in Northern VA is packed with slides, rope swings, hayrides, a corn maze, and more family fun.
 Hours and ticket prices vary by day, follow the link for details.

-Find more pumpkin fun in our complete guide Pumpkin Patches in Northern Virginia and Fall Festivals.
+Find more pumpkin fun in our complete guide to Pumpkin Patches in Northern Virginia.

-Art on the Avenue in Del Ray, Alexandria, Oct 2
+Art on the Avenue in Del Ray, Alexandria, Postponed

-The 26th Art on the Avenue returns to Del Ray in 2021.
+The annual Art on the Avenue festival returns to Del Ray in 2022.
 The family-friendly festival includes juried artists selling handmade wares across ten blocks of Del Ray’s Mount Vernon Avenue.
-Five stages of live entertainment, plus food vendors, interactive art activities, and kids’ activities add to the fun.
+Five stages of live entertainment, plus food vendors, interactive art activities, and kids' activities add to the fun.
 Free; 10:00 – 6:00.

 Find more Fun Unique Things to Do in Alexandria VA.

-The popular Vienna Oktoberfest takes over Church Street for its 13th year.
-Enjoy three stages of live entertainment, a German beer and food garden sponsored by Caboose Brewing Company, plus kids’ activities, games, and crafts.
+The popular Vienna Oktoberfest takes over Church Street for its 14th year.
+Enjoy three stages of live entertainment, a German beer and food garden sponsored by Caboose Brewing Company, plus plenty of kids' activities, games, and crafts.
 Admission is free; 11:00 – 7:00.

 Find more Great Things to Do in Vienna Virginia.

-The Virginia Wine Festival®, the longest-running wine festival on the East Coast, returns to One Loudoun for 2021.
+The Virginia Wine Festival®, the longest-running wine festival on the East Coast, is back at One Loudoun in 2022.
 The VA Oyster Pavilion will be back with briny, freshly shucked oysters from Virginia’s Chesapeake Regions and delicious oyster dishes with regional flare.
 Live music, food trucks, and local vendors complete the fun.
 General admission $39 advance purchase; noon – 6:00 daily.